sjl/splice.vim/README.markdown

 More Information
 ================

-Read the full documentation to learn more:
+Read the full documentation to learn more `:help threesome`

-    :help threesome